Training Terms & Conditions

 All guests under the age of 18 must be registered as a sub-guest under a parent or guardian’s account.
 This is done by clicking the “add sub-guest” button under the information portion of the online waiver.
 If a minor’s parent or guardian cannot be in attendance, a temporary guardianship form must be completed in addition to the waiver.
 The form can be found here.
 A hard copy must be submitted and must contain signatures of both the primary parent/guardian and temporary guardian.

-All handgun course participants under the age of 21 must be accompanied by a parent or guardian.
+All handgun course participants under the age of 18 must be accompanied by a parent or legal guardian.

 All shooters under the age of 18 must be accompanied by a parent or legal guardian and cannot be on a range lane or participate in an event by themselves.